La Resistencia (Peru): Organization and doctrine

 La Resistencia is Fujimorist organization that identifies with anti-communism and far-right politics.
 The Times of Israel accused said group as antisemitic after attacks towards Peruvian-Jewish journalist Gustavo Gorriti outside of his home.
 Its members include current and retired military officers of the Peruvian Armed Forces who have been described as violent shock troops of the far-right in Peru.

 The group spread anti-lockdown and anti-vaccine sentiments during the COVID-19 pandemic in Peru while also promoting anti-LGBT violence and violence against women.
 Members have been seen using fascist symbolism, wearing black uniforms, using the swastika, waving the Cross of Burgundy and gesturing the fascist salute at events.
 The organization also has two sub-groups; Los Combatientes (The Combatants) and Los Insurgentes (The Insurgents).
 These two branches have been observed on social media disseminating disinformation, fake news and fascist imagery, according to Público.
 The leader of Los Combatientes, Roger Ayachi, has been observed making violent speeches according to La Tercera.

 Anti-communism

-The ideology and rhetoric of La Resistencia are fundamentally characterized by an strong opposition to communism, ideology which the organization views as "anti-patriotic" and an "anti-constitutional" threat that seeks to dismantle Peruvian democratic institutions and hand the country over the São Paulo Forum, which the organization describes as “communist”.
+The ideology and rhetoric of La Resistencia are fundamentally characterized by a strong opposition to communism, ideology which the organization views as "anti-patriotic" and an "anti-constitutional" threat that seeks to dismantle Peruvian democratic institutions and hand the country over the São Paulo Forum, which the organization describes as "communist".
 According to journalist Joseph Zarate, La Resistencia is the most organized and violent anti-communist group in Lima, which manifests its posture through marches and protests.
 Juan José Múñico, founder of La Resistencia and a self-described ‘far-right anti-communist’ activist, has called for the 'extermination of communists' and to rise up in rebellion against the government of Pedro Castillo, in October 2021.

-The anti-communist posture of La Resistencia was reinforced during the presidency of Castillo in 2021, when the organization coordinated protests in order to depose him from office, alleging fraud during the presidential elections in June and accusing his administration as ‘usurper’ and ‘terrorist’.
+The anti-communist posture of La Resistencia was reinforced during the presidency of Castillo in 2021, when the organization coordinated protests in order to depose him from office, alleging fraud during the presidential elections in June and accusing his administration as "usurper" and "terrorist".
 According to sociologist Carmen Rosa Balbi, the triumph of Castillo in the 2021 elections is seen by members of La Resistencia as a revival of Marxism-Leninism and Mariateguismo in the Peruvian political scene.
-According to Tirso Molinari, the organization lacks a concrete ideological position beyond its McCarthyist posture.